abarker/typped/doc/sphinx_docs/dispatching.rst

 function) but then are resolved into different things based on the actual type signatures of the arguments.
-To use overloading the handler function which parses a construct should be re-registered with each different type signature but with the same preconditions function (i.e., a preconditions function with the same label).
-All head or tail handler functions which are registered using the *same* preconditions function are treated as being overloaded if their type signatures differ.
-Only the last-registered handler function is actually used, but all the type information is saved and is used in resolving the final signature (and possible evaluation functions, etc.)
+To use overloading the handler function which parses a construct should be re-registered with each different type signature but using *the same* preconditions function (i.e., a preconditions function with the same label).
+All head or tail handler functions which are registered using the same preconditions function are treated as being overloaded if their type signatures differ.
+Only the last-registered handler function is actually saved and used, but all the type information is saved and is used in resolving the final signature (and in looking up evaluation functions, etc.)

 .. topic:: Two ways to parse identifiers